 Sophomores, juniors, and seniors are considered for financial aid if need is demonstrated and if they have completed the preceding academic year with a satisfactory academic record.
 When individual grants exceed full tuition and other expenses exclusive of room and board, the excess is given in the form of a credit against room and board in the Student Houses.
 A student who expects to finish the academic year satisfactorily and who wishes to apply for financial aid for the next year should obtain a form from the Admissions Office in March.
-This form is to be filled out by the student and his parents (or guardian) and returned to the Admissions Office by May 1.
+This form is to be filled out by parents (or guardian) and the student and returned to the Admissions Office by May 1.
 No one will be considered for financial aid unless a proper form completely filled out and signed by parents (or guardian) is submitted by the appropriate date.
-If an applicant feels that his parents should no longer be responsible for his support, he may attach an explanatory note to the form, but the form must be filled out.
+If the parents should no longer be responsible for the student's support (in the student's opinion), an explanatory note may be attached to the form, but the form must be filled out.